Probate of Wills

 Contesting a will must be done within two years after the original probate in the state of Texas.
 Whether you are the complainant or not, A legal representative is necessary to direct and guide you through the dispute process.

-- They was more than one will executed
+- More than one will was executed;

-- The will was forced due to excessive influence by a third party
+- The will was forced due to excessive influence by a third party;

-- The will was improperly executed
+- The will was improperly executed;

 - Proving the will was a forgery